rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ### Step 3: (Optional) Integrating MVI Mobile with Twilio Account

-**Sample Dialogue:** Although you can still go ahead now and perform inspections.
+ Although you can still go ahead now and perform inspections.
 However, like MVI Edge, MVI Mobile offers easy integration with the[ Twilio application ](/maximo/mvi-prereq#step-4-signup-twilio-trial-account-for-text-message-sms-notifications) so that SMS alerts about the inspection results can be sent to the concerned person.
 This would be incredibly beneficial for us since the field supervisor for the Water Resource Plant is usually away on inspection rounds.
 Using this feature, they can immediately receive SMS alerts if the tank health is deteriorating without the need to constantly monitor inspection results by staying in front of the computer screen.